Infineon/mtb-example-btstack-freertos-findme/README.md

 ## Operation

 If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
 Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

+> **Note:** Some boards only support a single LED GPIO connection between the Bluetooth&#174; SoC and the baseboard.
+In those cases, there is no CYBSP_USER_LED2 activity for advertising.
+See the application source file for "CYBSP_USER_LED2" definition.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.